sentinelos/sentinelos-conf/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: If you have something you think Sentinel OS pkg could improve or add support for.
+about: If you have something you think Sentinel OS conf could improve or add support for.

 ---